mnvr/gm1k/README.md

-This repository contains two pieces of music using plain JS - *410*, and *Cycling with Euclid*.
+This repository contains two pieces of music using plain JS:

----
+- *410*
+- *Cycling with Euclid*

-### 410 - Generative music in 410 bytes of Javascript
+## 410 - Generative music in 410 bytes of Javascript

 The prompt for day 14 of Genuary 2024 was to produce a generative piece that uses less than 1K of source code.
 This one uses standard browser audio APIs to